Robby:

 goal of enlightenment or just the simple wish to feel good.

-are others, they are called 'gurus' and they want to sell us enlightenment,
+are called 'gurus' and they want to sell us enlightenment, they are nearly

-they are nearly as clever as salesmen, convincing us to adapt their techniques,
+as clever as salesmen, convincing us to adapt their techniques, philosophies,

 BeiYin: